What is a composite door?

 Lever or pull handles

-We offer traditional lever-operated handles, such as the standard balmoral, curved swan, and the lever pad for easy access.
+For handles, we offer the traditional lever styles of balmoral (which is the default option), curved swan, or lever pad (for easier access).
 These are available in the metallic finishes of chrome and gold, the opaque black and white, or in graphite silver, the pitted antique black and stainless steel for added character.
-The heritage lock is a pull handle with escutcheon, which is well-suited to 1930s style doors.
-For some styles, particularly contemporary, there is the option for a bar handle from various sizes, with separate escutcheon.

 Knockers and spyhole